oliverpitsch/CSS-Shadow-to-Sketch-Style-Plugin/README.md

 ![Repository Image](https://i.imgur.com/4gbm2dp.png)

+> ⚠️ This plugin is no longer maintained.
+Feel free to download as is.

 Easily convert CSS box-shadows to Sketch Layer styles.
 Inset box-shadows are also suppported.

 Inspired by [Philipp Brumm’s](https://github.com/brumm) tool [brumm.af/shadows](https://brumm.af/shadows).
 Feel free to copy a box shadow from his tool and enter it in sketch.